combefis/combefis.github.io/docs/teaching/uclouvain/index.md

 # UCLouvain

-I worked from 2007 to 2013 as a **teaching assistant** at the [Université catholique de Louvain](https://www.uclouvain.be/en) (UCLouvain).
+I worked from 2007 to 2013 as a **teaching assistant** at the [Université catholique de Louvain](https://www.uclouvain.be/en) (UCLouvain), a university.
 My role was to prepare and supervise practical lab sessions for several courses, followed by bachelor and master students and either taught in French and in English.
 I started to be involved in the _“Informatique 1”_ course in 2004 as a teaching monitor (tutor) while I was still myself studying.

 After I got my PhD, I was also responsible for two courses as an **invited lecturer**, from 2014 to 2015.
 I taught the _“Informatique 1”_ course to more than 400 first year bachelor students and the _“Software Engineering Project”_ course targeted to master students.

 ## Taught courses

+This section lists the courses for which I was only in charge of the **lectures**.

 - **LINGI2255 – Software Engineering Project**, 2015 --(1 year)--
   --_This course, taught to students in first year of master in engineering and computer science, is a real-size software engineering project that students have to realise in groups for a real client, based on a set of specifications provided by the client and some interactions with him/her, following an agile process._--